techquest/api-jam/README.md

 * Sensitive Payment Data (Payment Card, PIN, CVV, ExpDate) SDK
   * PinBlock and Secure Data ([Java] (), [C#] (), [PHP] (), [JavaScript] ())
   * AuthData ([Java] (), [C#] (), [PHP] (), [JavaScript] ())

+##How do I use the SDKs?
+* Initialize
+  * Interswitch interswitch = new Interswitch(String clientId, String secretkey, Interswitch.ENV_SANDBOX);
+* Send request
+  * HashMap response = interswitch.send(String uri, String httpMethod, String data);
+  * See documentation for URI for each service e.g. api/v1/quickteller/categories

 ##What is a Payment Instrument?
 A Payment Instrument is used to make a payment e.g. Card Number or Card PAN, Account Number, etc.